Minimum spanning trees¶

 --tree mst to just make

-poppunk_visualise --ref-db listeria --tree both --microreact Graph-tools OpenMP parallelisation enabled: with 1 threads PopPUNK: visualise Loading BGMM 2D Gaussian model Completed model loading Generating MST from dense distances (may be slow) Starting calculation of minimum-spanning tree Completed calculation of minimum-spanning tree Drawing MST Building phylogeny Writing microreact output Parsed data, now writing to CSV Running t-SNE Done
+poppunk_visualise --ref-db listeria --tree both --microreact --output dense_mst_viz Graph-tools OpenMP parallelisation enabled: with 1 threads PopPUNK: visualise Loading BGMM 2D Gaussian model Completed model loading Generating MST from dense distances (may be slow) Starting calculation of minimum-spanning tree Completed calculation of minimum-spanning tree Drawing MST Building phylogeny Writing microreact output Parsed data, now writing to CSV Running t-SNE Done

 Note the warning about using dense distances.
 If you are waiting a long time at this point, or running into memory issues, considering using one of the approaches below.